helloblock/helloblock-app/tutorials/wallet-1.md

 <br>
 Whilst it's useful to get a high level overview, it's important to know the nitty gritty details of how transactions work, especially for Bitcoin.
 This is because the ecosystem is still primitive, things break all the time and we need to know how to debug.

-Here's the detailed code, it will perform the same function as above, but using lower level functions.
+Here's the detailed code, it will perform the same function as above, but using lower level methods.

 ```javascript

 ```

 We will walk through step by step how this works.
-A useful checklist is to:
+Here's a checklist of what we need to do:

  1. Ensure you have the private keys.
  2. Get unspent outputs (UTXO) for addresses you want to send money from.